6 Gorgeous Philly-Area Hikes Near Breweries

 The Hike: “Hawk Mountain is probably the best vista in the state for fall foliage,” says Ewald.
 “I recommend making a real hike out of it by exploring the trails below the summit first.”

 The Brewery: Though it’s an hour away, Sly Fox Brewing Company is right en route to Hawk Mountain.
-Ewald recommends making a stop on the way home – or the way there, and bringing some cans with you.
-“Their Royal Weisse and Oktoberfest beers are perfect for autumn weather hiking,” says Ewald.
+It also has safe, socially distant outdoor dining.
+Ewald recommends making a stop on the way home – “They have perfect brews for autumn weather hiking,” says Ewald.

 Drive from Philly: 1 hour 30 minutes

 The Hike: “This hike definitely is one of the best foliage hikes you can find,” says Ewald.
-“It is not easy.
-The loop will take you across eight miles and up over 1000 feet in elevation.
+“It’s not easy.
+The loop will take you across eight miles and up over 1,000 feet in elevation.
 But it is definitely worth it.
 Both lookouts will have perfect views of the valley in all its fall glory.”

-The Brewery: About 50 minutes away is Hidden River Brewing Company, where you can make a stop on the way.
+The Brewery: About 50 minutes away is Hidden River Brewing Company, where you can make a stop on the way back.
 “This nano brewery excels at IPAs and has a great setting along the river,” says Ewald.
-“Just be aware, on Sundays they don’t serve food.”
+They offer a light menu with snack and sandwiches to go along with your brew, and also allow you to bring in your own food if you’ve packed some.
+They offer COVID-19-compliant indoor and outdoor seating.

 Drive from Philly: 45 minutes